International (Nice) Classification of Goods and Services: Application

 The trademark offices of the nations signatory to the Nice Agreement agree to employ the designated classification codes in their official documents and publications.

 Advantages and uniqueness of the Nice Classification

 Use of the Nice Classification by national offices has the advantage that trademark applications are coordinated with reference to a single classification system.
 Filing is thereby greatly simplified, as the goods and services to which a given mark applies will be classified the same in all countries that have adopted the system.
 That the Nice Classification exists in several languages also saves applicants a considerable amount of work when filing internationally.

 Worldwide use

 As of January 2014, there were 84 signatory nations to the Nice Agreement; these countries have officially adopted the Nice Classification and apply it in the registration of trademarks.
 In addition, 65 non-member countries, four organizations and the International Bureau of WIPO also use the Nice Classification.

+Several Asian countries use grouping codes alongside the Nice Classification.
+For example, Japan uses codes that provide conceptual subdivisions of the Nice classes.
+China’s trademark administrative regulations also require the trademark office to apply a national goods and services classification table that further subdivides the Nice classes.